SHERIFF: Man shoots, kills wife; another man injured

 JARREAU, La.
 (WAFB) - The Pointe Coupee Parish Sheriff’s Office is investigating a shooting that left a woman dead and a man injured on Wednesday, Feb.
 8, according to Sheriff Rene’ Thibodeaux.

 He said it seems a man shot and killed his wife and shot another man.
-The second victim was taken to the hospital.
-His condition is unknown.
+The second victim was taken to the hospital in critical condition.

+Officials confirmed deputies responded to a shooting in the 5100 block of Pecan Lane in Jarreau.

+Once at the scene, it was determined that Clyde “Pat” Roy, 79, shot and killed his wife, Catherine “Jeanette” Roy, 80.

 Click here to report a typo.